tholonia/tholonic_trader/README.md

 - In backtest mode, the program reads historical data from CSV files in the `data/` directory.
 The file should be named according to the trading pair and timeframe, e.g., `BTCUSD_OHLC_60.csv` for hourly data.
 - In live mode, it fetches real-time data from Kraken using the CCXT library.
+- images are saved in the `/img` folder.
 ## Visualization

 The program generates a plot with three subplots: